Connor Joe Player Props: Pirates vs. Astros

 - Joe is hitting .438 with three doubles and three walks.

-- This year, Joe has posted at least one hit in three of six games (50.0%), and had multiple hits twice.
+- In three of six games this year (50.0%), Joe has reached via hit, and that includes multiple hits twice.

 - He has not hit a long ball in his six games this year.

-- Joe has driven in a run twice this year, but just one in each of those games.
+- Joe has picked up an RBI twice this year, but just one in each of those games.

 - In one game this year, he scored, and he had multiple runs in that game.